 - All games, practices, and events of any kind MUST be scheduled through the athletic director.
 There will be no exceptions to this.
 We have limited gym time and space and it can be frustrating, but remember we are blessed to have a gym.
 The A.D. will work with Mrs. Gipson and the church for scheduling.

 - Provide proper supervision for athletes at all times.
 Students may not go to change unless a coach or an adult is with them.
 If the coach wants to take students before 3:45 to change, the coach or adult must sign-in at the office BEFORE 3:20.
 Make sure your parents and coaches are aware of this.
 They will not be let in the door at 3:30 once dismissal starts.
 No exceptions.

-- It would be beneficial for you and your team if you had a parent or assitant coach in charge of getting sizes for uniforms, collecting money, and placing the order.
+- It would be beneficial for you and your team if you had a parent or assistant coach in charge of getting sizes for uniforms, collecting money, and placing the order.
 Coaches will work with the Athletic Director to pick out uniforms and companies to order from.
-Also have that parent be in charge of sending information to the Pioneer News through out the season.
-They can send info to this email address: “Brenda Roberts”or take them by the Pioneer News.
+Also, a parent should be in charge of sending information to the Pioneer News throughout the season.

-- The athletic director must sign and ok all P.O.’s before they are put into the office.
+- The athletic director must sign all P.O.’s before they are put into the office.

 - Please make sure ALL students have current sports physicals.
 They must be current before they are allowed to practice or play.

 - Coaches, assistant coaches and parent volunteers MUST have a current background check on file in the office.
 As a coach it is your responsibility to make sure they have filled out their background check.
 Once the background checks are completed and received in the office, the A.D. can check on them for you.

 - If a game or practice is canceled or moved please contact all your players and parents.
 As a coach this is very important.
 The A.D. will contact the office after contacting you.
 The office will send out an email and make an announcement to the students.